takuti/takuti.me/_content/note/hugo-markdown-and-mathjax.md

 ---
-title: "Migrate to Hugo from Jekyll: Another Solution for the MathJax+Markdown Issue"
+date: 2015-10-19
 lang: en
-date: 2015-10-19
+recommendations: [/note/hugo-kramdown-and-katex/, /note/travis-gh-pages-deployment/,
+  /note/move-to-gh-pages/]
+title: 'Migrate to Hugo from Jekyll: Another Solution for the MathJax+Markdown Issue'
 ---

 ### Migrate to Hugo from Jekyll